jocelynfriday/EPRResources/README.md

 <details>

   <summary><b><i>Prescribing Information System (PIS)</i></b></summary>
   The Prescribing Information System (PIS) is a fairly unique resource that enables pharmaco-epidemiological research due to its population coverage and record linkage.
-PIS covers all NHS medications prescribed, dispensed and reimbursed in the community setting within Scotland \citep{Alvarez-Madrazo2016}.
-Prescriptions written in hospitals and dispensed in the community setting are also included in the dataset \citep{pis2022}.
+PIS covers all NHS medications prescribed, dispensed and reimbursed in the community setting within Scotland <a href="#Alvarez-Madrazo2016">(Alvarez-Madrozo et al. 2016)</a>.
+Prescriptions written in hospitals and dispensed in the community setting are also included in the dataset <a href="#pis2022">(Information Services Division Scotland 2022<i>a</i>)</a>.
 Of note is that the West of Scotland version of PIS only holds records of dispensed prescriptions.
-PIS uses the CHI number to link individuals prescribing and dispensing data to their other health records data since 2009, with a coverage that is almost 100% for prescribed and dispensed items \citep{Alvarez-Madrazo2016}.
+PIS uses the CHI number to link individuals prescribing and dispensing data to their other health records data since 2009, with a coverage that is almost 100% for prescribed and dispensed items <a href="#Alvarez-Madrazo2016">(Alvarez-Madrozo et al. 2016)</a>.
   <br></br>
   For each reimbursed prescription, PIS provides the approved name, product name, formulation, and strength using the British National Formulary (BNF) chapter and item codes (see Section \ref{sec:bnf}).
 Importantly, PIS does not provide information on how often a medication should be taken, how many pills should be taken at one time, nor at what time of day.
-Additionally, records do not explicitly record the reasoning or timing of when treatment was started, changed, or terminated \citep{williams2016making}.
+Additionally, records do not explicitly record the reasoning or timing of when treatment was started, changed, or terminated <a href="#williams2016making">(Williams, Brown, Peek & Buchan 2016)</a>.
   <br></br>
   <b>Use of Prescribing and Dispensing Date</b>
   Each prescription record is accompanied by a prescribing date (<tt>PRESC_DATE</tt>), indicating when the medication was prescribed to the patient, and a dispensing date (<tt>DISP_DATE</tt>), when the patient acquired the medication.
 The PIS data has two known quirks involving the prescription and dispensing dates that need to be considered.
 Regarding the prescribing date, there were prescriptions for individual medications where the patient, medication, and prescribed date were the same, but each row had a different dispensed date.
 One would assume these are repeat prescriptions, but the pattern was rare before 2013.
 When this pattern isn't present, the prescribed date defaulted to the dispensed date for prescriptions after the initial prescription.
 That is, the prescribed date changed even if the prescription was repeated.